OnnoH/toolbox/recipes/DataApiBuilder.md

 and press play ..eh.. run.

 DAB is highly configurable and that requires a recipe in itself.
-The configuration above only scratches the surface.
+The configuration generated above only scratches the surface.

 ## TODO